ctb/titus-blog/src/2017-sourmash-sra-microbial-wgs.rst

   sourmash categorize --csv categories.csv \
      -k 21 --dna --traverse-directory syrah microbes.sbt.json

-and the default threshold is 0.8%.
+and the default threshold is 8%, which is just above random background.

 This worked great!
 It took about 1-3 seconds per genome.
 For 400,000 signatures that would take...
 14 days.
 Sigh.
 Even if we parallelized